ashwini-kr-sharma/chipatac2020/07_ATAC_QC.md

 # type N to exit without saving an image
 ```

-There will be a `.pdf` file nameed `Rplots.pdf` in your home directory - type `cd` in your terminal, open this file using Cyberduck and analyse the results.
+There will be a `.pdf` file named `Rplots.pdf` in your home directory - type `cd` in your terminal, open this file using Cyberduck and analyse the results.